twolfson/twolfson.com/articles/suggested-reading-for-writing-a-gulp-plugin.md

 <iframe src="//slid.es/contra/gulp/embed" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-If you are shaky on your knowledge of streams, some good reading/activies are:
+If you are shaky on your knowledge of streams, some good references are:

 - http://nodeschool.io/
 - https://github.com/substack/stream-handbook
 - Write a streaming library outside of gulp

-If you are uncertain of where to get started/are stuck, try reading some other gulp plugins.
+If you are uncertain of where to get started/are stuck, try reading some other gulp plugins:

 - https://github.com/wearefractal/gulp-concat
 - https://github.com/sindresorhus/gulp-rev